For press inquiries and contact information, please visit the Contact page or click here to download my media kit.

 Who are you?

 I'm a writer living in Paris, France, with my native Parisian husband and two cats.
-I've written for or been featured in The Guardian, Apartment Therapy, ELLE.com, MIXT(E) Magazine, Buzzfeed, and One Green Planet, speaking at events like COP21 and working with brands like Airbnb, Alcoa, Hilton, and World Wildlife Fund, among others.
+I've written for or been featured in The Guardian, Apartment Therapy, ELLE.com, MIXT(E) Magazine, Buzzfeed, and One Green Planet, speaking at events like COP21 and the Responsible Business Development Forum in Singapore and working with brands like Airbnb, Alcoa, Hilton, and World Wildlife Fund, among others.
 Since starting Paris To Go in April 2014, this site received over 2 million page views, averaging 120,000 page views and 20,000+ visitors per month.
 But once I met Raekwon and he said I was pretty, so none of those will ever top that moment.

 Are you vegan?